 In WordPress, your favicon is the icon displayed in your visitor’s browser tab or as a bookmark when saved to their browser or phone.
 These icons are small but mighty.
 Say your visitor has a dozen tabs open in their browser.
 Your favicon will ensure your site stands out so that the visitor can quickly get back to your content.

 A favicon can also strengthen your brand’s identity.
 Consider how much more memorable your logo would be as your favicon rather than the nondescript default image WordPress assigns pages.

 Once you’re satisfied with your logo, you can upload it to your site.
-If you have WordPress version 4.3 or later, then you can use the built-in Site Icon feature to set up your favicon.
-Otherwise, you can set it up manually.
+The latest WordPress versions let you use the built-in Site Icon feature to set up your favicon.
+You can also set it up manually.

 WordPress automatically includes a branded footer on your site that reads “Proudly powered by WordPress.”
 This default footer can detract from your brand’s identity and make your site seem unprofessional.

-By following the steps above, you can make strategic design choices that reflect the purpose and brand of your business.
-This will help improve the credibility of your site, attract more visitors, and strengthen your brand identity.
+By following the steps above, you can make strategic design choices while staying true to your brand’s identity.
+This will help improve the credibility of your site.
+It will help you attract more visitors and strengthen your brand’s digital presence.

 You can create a website that helps users trust and invest in your business.
 So, start experimenting with site designs, features, and themes today.
 Your future customers who will find your new site online will thank you.